parse-community/docs/_includes/parse-server/logging.md

 * to the console
 * daily rotating files as new line delimited JSON

-Logs are also viewable in Parse Dashboard.
+Logs are also viewable in the Parse Dashboard.

 **Want to log each request and response?**